FRIDAY 18 OCT STROMNESS TOWN HALL 9:00-12:30

 JANETTE PARK – Curator, Stromness Museum

-This paper looks at the collection of artefacts in Stromness Museum and how changing social and cultural views are reflected in the perceived value of the German Fleet from its scuttling in 1919 to the present day.
+This paper looks at the collection of artefacts in Stromness Museum and how changing social and cultural views are reflected in the perceived value of the German High Seas Fleet from its scuttling in 1919 to the present day.

 Attitudes to salvage have changed considerably over the last 100 years.
 The early days of salvage were undertaken by the Admiralty, as the wrecks were considered a hazard to shipping.
-The salvage rights were then sold to a progression of commercial companies through the 20th century whose focus was to salvage the ships for scrap metal.
+The salvage rights were then sold to a progression of commercial companies throughout the 20th century whose focus was to salvage the ships for scrap metal.
 However, attitudes started to change in the 1980s with the growth of tourism diving.
 In 2001 the remaining German wrecks were awarded scheduled monument status by Historic Scotland (now Historic Environment Scotland) in recognition of their cultural and historical significance.

 Throughout the 20th century objects from the wrecks have found their way into family homes and subsequently into museum collections.
-The collection at Stromness Museum covers all aspects of Orkney’s maritime past, but the largest of these collections relate to the scuttling of the German Fleet on the 21st June 1919.
+The collection at Stromness Museum covers all aspects of Orkney’s maritime past, but the largest of these collections relate to the scuttling of the German High Seas Fleet on the 21st June 1919.

 This paper reflects on how salvaged objects have become museum artefacts, and how they are interpreted within a museum context.